It seems that the early versions of Dittolino titles were stamped and never had slip sheets to start with.

 The origins of the master tape start with a slightly different source tape compared to the one used by TMOQ.
-This was originally issued – also under the title Yellow Matter Custard – with “Yellow Records” labels and then copied by Dittolino.
+This was originally issued – also under the title Yellow Matter Custard – with “Yellow Records” labels by the label known as White Cover Folks around 1971 and then copied by Dittolino.

 Matrix for this release:

 Side 1: YMC 101 A (There’s a lonely X far away from the matrix)

 Side 2: YMC 102 B